Hami-611/E-commerce_Website_using_Django/README.md

-Here’s a sample README for your GitHub project, covering the steps you've mentioned:

----

 # E-Commerce Website with Django

 This is a Django-based e-commerce website project.
 It allows users to browse products, manage their cart, and perform various e-commerce operations.
 This README will guide you through setting up and running the project on your local machine.